jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 ## Balance Sheet Comparison

-### 1. Discuss two ways in which the balance sheets differ across the two companies.
+### 1. Discuss two ways in which the balance sheets differ across two companies.

 VF Corporation is an apparel and footwear manufacturing company that owns well-known brands such as The North Face, Vans, Timberland, Wrangler, and Lee.
 Here are financial ratios that allow balance sheet comparison between companies: